DataBiosphere/jade-data-repo/README.md

     googleAllowreuseexistingbuckets: true
     ```
    - It's a good idea to test out changes on your developer-namespace before making a PR.
-   - Changes to integration, temp, or developer-namespace environments are good with regular PR approval (1 thumb for this repository).
    - Changes to dev or prod need more eyes, and perhaps a group discussion to discuss possible side effects or failure modes.

 ## Developer Notes